 Keeping zoo animals healthy is one of the primary responsibilities of zookeepers, and one of the best ways to check the critters' health is to have them hop on a scale.
 This is exactly what the keepers at the ZSL London Zoo went about doing for the zoo's annual weigh-in.

 As the video shows, some animals are a bit easier to get onto the scale than others.
-Camels and owls seem content sit on the scale for as long as it takes, and while the spider is a little fidgety, it seems like there's enough time to get an accurate weight.
+Penguins seem content sit on the scale for as long as it takes, and gorillas don't mind standing next to a board that measures their height.
+Even a scorpion sits for enough time for zoo officials to get an accurate weight.

 Other species, however, needed some coaxing.

-Lions reach for treats so they'll stand up to their full lengths and zookeepers can see how much they've grown, and penguins march onto a scale as a new part of their morning feeding routine.
+Lions reach for treats so they'll stand up to their full lengths and zookeepers can see how much they've grown, and squirrel monkeys were lured with bananas over to a scale.
 Basically, bribery works wonders for the lions and the penguins.
-Bribery seems like it is less successful for the monkeys, however.
-They are happy to grab a treat from the scale and then scamper away.
-We hope the zookeeper responsible for the monkeys has quick eyes and hands to jot down the monkey's weight before it runs off!
+Bribery seems like it is less successful for the squirrel monkeys, however.
+They are happy to grab a treat and then scamper away.
+We hope the zookeeper has quick eyes and hands to jot down the monkey's weight before it runs off!